ChmielewskiKamil/ethernaut-foundry/src/levels/03-CoinFlip/README.md

 If you have any thoughts about this issue please contact me on [Twitter](https://twitter.com/kamilchmielu).
 I would love to hear from you.

+### UPDATE 05.10.2022

+As of today my issue is resolved.
+The script will return proper result.
+Wrong conversion has been fixed in yesterdays nightly release of Foundry.

 Answering my previous question: what if the `blockValue` would be double the `FACTOR`?
 It turns out that the factor is big enough that the `blockValue` would have to be bigger than the `max_uint256` value.
 So it is not possible.